Skip to main content Skip to search Skip to search

 Curtis Brown's profile page

-Colleen Bytheway is an Instructor, College of Nursing, University of Manitoba, and Interim Instructor, Department of Political Studies, University of Manitoba.
+Colleen Bytheway is an instructor at the College of Nursing, University of Manitoba, and interim instructor in the Department of Political Studies, University of Manitoba.
 Colleen has had a very interesting nursing career working on the front line, in administration, government, regulation, and now in education.
 She completed her graduate degree in political studies, and now plans to pursue a PhD in Nursing with hopes of doing research in health policy and social equity.

 Colleen Bytheway's profile page